How to Detox Your Mouth Naturally After a Sugary Meal – 3 Fast, Dentist-Approved Ways (Stop Cavities Before They Start)

 What if you’ve already eaten a large amount of sugar – say, a whole dessert, a sugary coffee drink, or a bag of candy?
 Don’t panic.
 Follow this emergency action plan to Detox Your Mouth Naturally After a Sugary Meal even when you’ve overdone it:

-If you have no access to anything but water: Swish with water every 15 minutes for an hour.
+Only water on hand?
+Continue rinsing your mouth with water every quarter of an hour for the next hour.
 This will still help you Detox Your Mouth Naturally After a Sugary Meal, though less effectively than the full protocol.
 Remember, even chewing on foods that naturally clean your teeth while you eat like raw apple slices can help if you have nothing else.

 Create a small “emergency kit” – a travel bottle of water, a pack of xylitol gum, and a small container of baking soda.
 Keep it in your bag or car.
 You’ll never be caught off guard and can always Detox Your Mouth Naturally After a Sugary Meal.